cristinafernandes/agentvision_app/README.md

 # VisionAgent Object Detection Web App

-A web application that leverages VisionAgent's API to perform object detection in images.
-Built with Dash and Bootstrap, this application provides an intuitive interface for uploading images and detecting multiple objects simultaneously.
+This project is an interactive web application for object detection in images, built using [VisionAgent](https://landing.ai/visionagent) and [Plotly Dash](https://dash.plotly.com/).
+Simply upload any image, specify the objects you want to detect, and view the detected objects with bounding boxes as well as a summary table of all the detections.

 ![VisionAgent Demo](assets/visionagentdemo.gif)